Neural Architecture Search for Energy Efficient Always-on Audio Models: Search Space

 \section{Search Space}

 The art of neural architecture searches lies in efficiently exploring a good search space.
-A standard approach is to find a model that achieves good performance on the dataset of interest and decompose that model into its component blocks~\cite{Wu19}.
-We make use of MobileNetV1~\cite{Howard17} and MobileNetV2, which popularized depthwise seperable convolutions, as benchmark models and use their two namesake block operations in our search space.
-We fix our network size to be twelve blocks.
-For every block, we search for the block type, the number of output filters, and convolution kernel size.
-Since the optimal parameters for each block is dependent on the position (e.g. a larger kernel is not so useful when the image size becomes very small towards the end of the network), we make the possible choices position dependent.
+The search space defines the possible neural network architectures.
+A standard approach to define a search space is to first find a model that achieves good performance on the dataset and task of interest and decompose that model into its component blocks (e.g. a good performing network with a 5x5 convolution, 3x3 max-pool and 3x3 convolution with skip connection would decompose into a search space that includes these three operations)~\citep{bib11}.
+We make use of MobileNetV1~\citep{bib10} and MobileNetV2, which popularized depthwise separable convolutions, as benchmark models and use their two namesake block operations in our search space.
+We fix our network size to be twelve sequential blocks.
+We chose the number twelve after some (however not exhaustive) experimentation of how many blocks would be required to achieve MobileNetV2 like accuracy.

+For every sequential block position in our network, we search for the block type, the number of output filters, and convolution kernel size.
+The search process is illustrated in Figure \ref{fig:nas_search_diagram}.
+Since the optimal parameters for each block are dependent on the position (e.g. a larger kernel is not so useful when the image size becomes very small towards the end of the network), we make the possible choices position dependent.
 Each of the twelve blocks has between nine to thirty options to choose from.
 In order to ensure the image size at the end of the network is the same for all possible candidates we fix the striding for all candidates to give a 7x5 image at the end of the network which is then fed into an average global pooling layer, before being fed into a constant 32 node dense layer that has 9 outputs (one for each class).
 We use a softmax activation on the logit outputs.
 The block macro-architecture is defined by the striding which is kept constant for each network and can be seen in Table~\ref{tab:best_nas}.
-We visualize the search process in Figure~\ref{fig:nas_search_diagram}.